figure002/setlyze/source/developer_guide.rst

 The key files in SETLyze's root folder are:

-docs
+setlyze
+    This is SETLyze's main code base.
+This package folder contains all of SETLyze's modules.
+This is the folder where you'll be editing most Python source files for SETLyze.

+setlyze/docs
     This folder contains the documentation for SETLyze.
 This includes the User Manual and the Developer Guide.
 You can view the manual by (double) clicking index.html.
-This should show the documentation in your web browser.
+This should open the documentation in your web browser.

-setlyze
-    This is the main code base for SETLyze.
-This package folder contains all of SETLyze's modules.
-This is the folder where you'll be editing most Python source files for SETLyze.

 COPYING
     This text file contains the license for SETLyze.
 SETLyze is released